vg-json-data/sm-json-data/enemies/bossScenarios-readme.md

 If Samus were using Supers instead, she would need 340 frames of damage window.
 Without Screw Attack, that would be 850 frames total.
 Screw Attack would reduce that to 680 franes.

 ### Attack Opportunities
 The above damage window examples all assume a scenario where attack opportunities aren't represented.
-Attack opportunities, represent by the `attackOpportunityDuration`, are needed for boss fights where Samus spends a lot of time waiting for an opportunity to attack.
+Attack opportunities, represented by the `attackOpportunityDuration`, are needed for boss fights where Samus spends a lot of time waiting for an opportunity to attack.
 For example, imagine a fight where you can only hit once during 20 frames of vulnerability, every 15 seconds.
 A charged shot has 60 frames of cooldown, but that doesn't mean it can only hit once every 45 seconds in that fight.

 Attack opportunities are meant to represent this.
 They effectively place an upper cap on weapon cooldown.
 During each opportunity, Samus is expected to hit on the first frame and keep hitting, respecting weapon cooldown, until the opportunity has ended.